 Picture 1a3: Initial Emma view from Xperia 10 Plus

 Then click "Apply service".
 Emma starts to download the update which lasts quite a while as the size is about 2.6 GB (see picture 1b).
 Once downloaded, click the button at the bottom right corner to install the code to your Xperia.

 Picture 1c above shows how the downloaded software is being flashed to an Xperia X. Picture 1d below indicates that the job was completed successfully.
-Picture 1e shows the success for Xperia XA2 after updating the device to Android 9 (build version 50.2.A.0.400) was successfully installed to an Xperia XA2.
+Picture 1e shows that Android 9 (build version 50.2.A.0.400) was successfully installed to an Xperia XA2.

 3. Checking that the phone works with Android

-Detach the USB cable from the device now.
+Detach the USB data cable from the device now.
 Start the device with the Power button and run the Android start-up routine where you can skip as many steps as possible (as you will soon install Sailfish OS).

 Please note that it takes quite a while (minutes) before the Android start-up routine appears (other than a spinner).

 THIS IS VERY IMPORTANT:

 Use your Xperia device some time with Android OS.
 Check that phone calls can be made and received, that you can browse the internet with a mobile data connection (turn WLAN off).
 Then turn WLAN on and make sure you can access the internet using WLAN.
 Next check that the camera works.
 You might also want to check the touch display, loudspeaker and microphone.